james-card/coroutines/README.md

 * 293.59% of threading baseline.
 ```

-## Performance Differences as Measured in Windows Release Build
+## Performance Differences as Measured in a Windows Release Build
 Visual Studio does not support ISO C threads and has very different mechanisms than pthreads for most things.
 I implemented an ISO C threads library to get equivalent functionality.
 The biggest difference between Windows and the ISO C threads standard is how thread-specific storage is supposed to work, which the coroutines library makes heavy use of.
 In my implementation, I use red-black trees for the lookup mechanism, which may be suboptimal relative to whatever the implementation in pthreads is.
 ```
 Scheduled tasks completed in 1.151290 seconds without threading.